-Mental Health Services: Mental Health Reception and Evaluation Internal Management Procedure MED.MHS.001.002 January 2017 states the following: "PREA means Prison Rape Elimination Act of 2003.
+Mental Health Services: Mental Health Reception and Evaluation Internal Management Procedure MED.MHS.001.002 January 2017 has the following information: "PREA means Prison Rape Elimination Act of 2003.
 PREA requires that correctional facilities provide the means for detection, prevention, and reduction of sexual assault and is a standard adopted by the National Commission on Correctional Health Care.
 Sexual assault is defined as a sexual act that is coercive or assaultive in nature and involves the use or threat of force.
-PREA standards begin with detection at intake and provide mechanisms for reporting sexual victimization and abusiveness to Administrative staff on an ongoing basis for safety and security purposes.
+PREA standards begin with detection at intake and provide mechanisms for reporting sexual victimization and abusiveness to Administrative staff on an ongoing basis for safety and security purposes."

-The screening nurse will immediately refer any inmate who requires further mental health evaluation (based upon the results of the intake screening) to the Clinician Supervisor or designee for disposition.
-This referral will be documented in the EMR and routed electronically to the Mental Health Department via the Mental Health Desktop.
+The screening nurse immediately refers any inmate who requires further mental health evaluation (based upon the results of the intake screening) to the Clinician Supervisor or designee for disposition.
+This referral is documented in the EMR and routed electronically to the Mental Health Department via the Mental Health Desktop.
 The Clinician Supervisor or designee will review EMR referrals to the MH Desktop at least twice during the day and before leaving for the day.
 Upon this review, the Clinician Supervisor or designee will triage the referrals and document this by appending the nursing screen.
 Alternatively, they may write a separate MH miscellaneous chart note specifying whether the inmate can be seen for the routine MH intake process or needs to be evaluated more emergently.
 If an emergent evaluation is determined to be warranted, the nurse will make this referral verbally to the MH Clinician Supervisor or designee in addition to the EMR referral.
 If the referral is of an emergent nature, the psychologist will evaluate the inmate within four (4) hours.
-If for any reason this is not possible, clinical determination will be obtained through the on-call procedure. . . .
-All intake psychological evaluations of inmates will be conducted within 5 calendar days (120 hours) following admission to reception facility."
-The risk assessment questions are included in the intake review and are recorded in the EMR.
-The process ensures follow up with mental health staff.
-Policy indicates encounters for nursing, provider and psychological intake to address ongoing PREA monitoring.
-Noting this in the EMR ensures the information is limited to mental and medical staff.
+If for any reason this is not possible, clinical determination will be obtained through the on-call procedure.